Effects Of Caffeine On You

 Caffeine is the most commonly consumed pharmacologically active stimulant in the world.
 For some, however, it isn’t only about feeling more awake.
 Indeed, preliminary research suggests that caffeine intake may come with certain health benefits.

 Once, the World Health Organisation (WHO) considered caffeinated Coffee as a carcinogen.
 Today, evidence indicates that coffee may instead reduce the risk of liver cancer by up to 40%.
 This might be because of its ability to reduce the amount of fat inside the liver.

 Similarly, huge studies of more than 30,000 people suggest that caffeinated Coffee may reduce the risk of type-2 diabetes.
-What’s more, we’ve even seen a link between Coffee and Alzheimer's, with suggestions made that it could delay onset.
+What’s more, we’ve even seen a link between Coffee Beans and Alzheimer's, with suggestions made that it could delay onset.

 Another US-based study conducted at Johns Hopkins University in Baltimore, Maryland, went further still.
 It noted that a 200mg caffeine pill helped to boost memory consolidation.

 Until we know more, however, we do not endorse caffeine consumption for the aforementioned benefits.
 Instead, we support ongoing research, which so far looks very promising.

 Overconsumption of caffeine can lead to several potential side effects.
 Most notably, it can bring about jitteriness, sleeplessness and dehydration.

 Additionally, it can fuel our stress hormones, which may have an impact on our mental health.
 It could also cause digestive issues, high blood pressure, rapid heart rate, caffeine addiction and, ironically, fatigue.